 Putting an analytics layer on a data lake will yield very little return.
 It will instead create years of technical debt that will have to be undone.
 Technical debt is the term used to reflect the cost of additional rework caused by choosing an easy (limited or wrong) solution now instead of using a better approach that would take longer.

 Although AI has perhaps been the world’s most over-hyped technology, it is going to have the biggest and most profound impact on humanity.
 Governments and companies are scrambling to get there first because, as Vladimir Putin said, "whoever becomes the leader in this sphere will become the ruler of the world".

 AI - are you ready for it?

 Find out why your company needs to get on the AI train.

-Listen to Daniel explain what the challenges and opportunities around AI are on Wednesday 24/03/2021.
+Listen to Daniel explain what the challenges and opportunities around AI are.